Last Updated –

 Step 1: Check the list of registered coops in the Philippines

-The CDA has a master list of registered and delisted cooperatives on its website.
+The CDA has a master list of registered and delisted cooperatives8 on its website.
 It’s a good starting point for searching for the right coops to subscribe to.
 However, the CDA data on cooperatives in the Philippines is rather outdated (with the latest update made at the end of 2018 as of this writing).

 There are other ways to get updated information on coops online.
-For example, you can request data from the Freedom of Information (FOI) website (Just expect to wait a long time for your request to be processed).
+For example, you can request data from the Freedom of Information (FOI) website9 (Just expect to wait a long time for your request to be processed).

 Or you can do a Google search on the type of coop you’re looking for.
-An updated directory of transport coops, for instance, is available on the website of the Office of Transportation Cooperatives, an agency under the Department of Transportation.
+An updated directory of transport coops10, for instance, is available on the website of the Office of Transportation Cooperatives, an agency under the Department of Transportation.

 Step 2: Choose the coops you want to join in